sgraden/mtg-owner-comparison/README.md

      ```

 2. **Upload Owned Cards**:
-   - Enter your name
+   - Enter your name (or leave blank to use filename)
-   - Upload your card list in the same format
+   - Drag files into the drop zone or click to select
+   - Supports multiple files - each gets appended with filename (e.g., "Alice - deck1")
    - Click "Upload My Cards"

 3. **View Comparison**:
-   - See all cards from the primary list with card images
+   - See all cards from the primary list(s) with card images
    - Each card shows who owns it and how many copies
    - Cards are color-coded by ownership status
+   - Toggle card images on/off for performance

 4. **Filter & Export**:
    - Filter by ownership status (Fully Owned, Partially Owned, Not Owned)
-   - Filter by specific person
+   - Filter by specific owner
+   - Filter by primary list
-   - Export filtered results to CSV
+   - Export filtered results to CSV or Card Kingdom format

+### Advanced Features

+**Local Mode**:
+- Toggle "Local Mode" to work without affecting the shared backup
+- Make changes freely - they stay local until you commit
+- Click "Reset to Backup" to discard local changes
+- When disabling local mode with changes, you'll be prompted to save or discard

+**View-Only Sharing**:
+- Click "Share View Only" to copy a link
+- Share the link with others - they can view and filter but cannot edit
+- Perfect for sharing with collaborators who shouldn't modify data

 ## File Format